-When I was in seminary for the Archdiocese of Omaha, for two of the years I worked with a group of mentally handicapped people as my apostolate through the seminary.
+When I was in seminary for the Archdiocese of Omaha, for two of the years I worked with a group of people with special needs as my apostolate through the seminary.
 We were three seminarians and 30 others or so, some being other helpers or parents and relatives of the members of the group.
 There was also a priest chaplain.
 We would meet each month and then once a year we would have a three day retreat.

 The first encounter I had with a particular participant was at our first Mass together.
 Somehow I just happened to be helping Misti, pushing her around in her wheelchair and keeping her company.
 I remember she really liked the lemonade.
 She would drink a glass and just hand me the cup and smile in a coy way.
 I must have made an impression, because our friendship would carry on for the two years of this apostolate.
 It turns out in the end that this apostolate was more for me than for Misti and the others.
 The following story will give light to this.